opensearch-project/OpenSearch/CONTRIBUTING.md

 project import.
 Importing with a missing JDK will still work, IntelliJ will simply report a problem and will refuse to build until resolved.

-You can import the Elasticsearch project into IntelliJ IDEA via:
+You can import the RENAMAME project into IntelliJ IDEA via:

  - Select **File > Open**
  - In the subsequent dialog navigate to the root `build.gradle` file